AnyLog-co/documentation/authentication.md

 ## Signing a policy

 Users and nodes can publish policies on the blockchain.
-Using the ***id sign*** command, these policies are updated with the public key and the signature of the publisher such that the publisher can be authenticated and his authorization can be validated.
+If authentication is enabled, the policies are signed by the ***id sign*** command, and the policies are updated with the public key and the signature of the publisher such that the publisher can be authenticated, and his authorization can be validated.
-If the private key is not provided, the policy would be signed by the private key assigned to the node.

 Command options:
 <pre>
 id sign [JSON Policy] where key = [private key] and password = [password]